-The purpose of Chapter 90, Article VI, Division 3 of the Land Development Regulations (the "LDRs") of the Code of Ordinances (the "Code") of the City of Key West, Florida (the "City") is to provide a means for changing the text of the Land Development Regulations.
+The purpose of Chapter 90, Article VI, Division 3 of the Land Development Regulations (the "LDRs") of the Code of Ordinances (the "Code") of the City of Key West, Florida (the "City") is to provide a means for Comprehensive Plan map and text amendments consistent with Chapter 163 of the Florida Statutes (F.S.).
 It is not intended to relieve particular hardships nor to confer special privileges or rights on any person, but only to make necessary adjustments in light of changed conditions.
 In determining whether to grant a requested amendment, the City Commission shall consider, in addition to the factors set forth in this division, the consistency of the proposed amendment with the intent of the Comprehensive Plan.